 The first Memorial Moot took place in 1990.
 It was spearheaded by Andrew Martin, Narinder Hargun and John Riihiluoma who sat on Bar Council in the early 1990s together.
 They wanted to remember the legacy of their dear friend Hector by bringing together the Lawyers, Judges, Magistrates, and the Law students in a fun and relaxing environment which in turn fosters respect and a lasting relationship within the legal community and the Judiciary.

-Law students are invited to sign up for the moot.
-Students having completed the LPC or BPTC course may also sign up.
+Bermudian, Spouse of a Bermudian and Permanent Residency Holder Law students are invited to sign up for the moot.
+Students having completed the LPC or BPTC course may sign up.
 Students should not apply if they have already started a pupilage.

 The event takes place almost yearly with the winning teams names added to the Hector Barcilon Memorial Shield.
 There are prizes and momentos to each participant.